 - An application that has been approved to address an environmental emergency pursuant to 1301.13(b)(1) of the ECL.

-Additionally, beginning on December 31, 2026, any applicator with an exemption listed above who will be using a pesticide containing imidacloprid, thiamethoxam, and acetamiprid, will need to abide by the course requirements of the Birds and Bees Protection Act.
+Additionally, beginning on December 31, 2026, commercial applicators using pesticides containing imidacloprid, thiamethoxam, or acetamiprid for the uses listed above will also need to abide by the course requirements of ECL Article 33, Title 13 (Birds and Bees Protection Act).

-To find a NYSDEC-approved neonicotinoid course, you can utilize the Bureau of Pesticides Management information portal, NYSPAD.
+To find a NYSDEC-approved Title 13 neonicotinoid course, you can utilize the Bureau of Pesticides Management information portal, NYSPAD.
 When searching for this course in the database, make sure that Distance Learning is selected as “Yes”.
-The course offered is called Introductions to Neonicotinoid Insecticides, course ID NY-25-435354.
+The course offered is called Introductions to Neonicotinoid Insecticides - NYSDEC Approved Title 13 Course, course ID NY-25-435354.
 This course covers topics including, the benefits of neonicotinoid insecticides, the identification of non-target risks with these insecticides, and the identification of alternatives to neonicotinoids.

 For questions regarding these amendments to the ECL, please contact the Bureau of Pesticides Management at: 518-402-8727 or [email protected].